Appearance

 SLOAD

-but not written - Slots written with unchanged values (
+that are not written. - Slots written with unchanged values (i.e.,

 SSTORE